 It looked like such an odd combination, the golden and dark viscous liquids, not mixing together.
 Like a science experiment.
 But doing so seemed like a good way to appreciate the taste of the breads.
-And since then, it has been the norm to go to any Italian restaurant (in Singapore) to expect a basket of bread
+And since then, it has been the norm to go to any Italian restaurant (outside of Italy) to expect a basket of bread, olive oil and balsamic vinegar.

 And now that I’ve been living in Rome, it’s interesting to note that you’ll never find this in Rome or anywhere else in Italy.